 Experienced shooters opt for the mil-dot design to make up for wind drift and bullet drop.
 So it’s safe for me to state that this particular reticle is not suitable for beginners.

 Even though it helps in estimating the stretch to the target, the reticle demands a higher level of practice.
 So if what you’re really looking for is to estimate that distance, you’re better off using the rangefinder.

-You can’t do anything to alter the effect of gravity on bullets as they travel through air to reach your target.
+You can’t do anything to alter the effect of gravity on bullets as they travel through the air to reach your target.
 Instead, what you can do is compensate for the lack of control.
 And the best way to do this is by using the excellent BDC reticle.

 Are you going to be hunting under low-light settings?
-Or in deep wooded areas?
+Or in deeply wooded areas?
 If yes, then your adventure demands an illuminated reticle.
 The illuminated versions are available in all kinds of colors and combinations.

 The only purpose of such a design is to allow you to view the reticle crosshairs easily.
 More often than not, the best optic for Scar 17 features adjustable illuminated reticles.
 And that means you can adjust the brightness to see better.

 Eye relief – The magnification of a riflescope determines the gear’s eye relief.
 When the value of the latter is larger, it does more than just help you spot the target quickly.
 Higher eye relief also minimizes the chances of eye injuries during recoil.

 Lens coating – When light is transmitted to the eye through the scope, its quality gets affected.
 For this reason, the best optic for Scar 17 contains a special lens coating.
 What it does is reduce light reflection and scattering.
 As a result of which image contrast and sharpness increase.
 Plus, more natural light reaches the eye.

 Lenses are either coated or multicoated.
 And it’s quite obvious that the latter does a better job at reducing light loss.